EEC Logo

 • ESIB expert community platform and knowledge base (on the present site).

-ESIB and EEC will co-organize Energy Efficiency Days in Georgia and elaborate joint South Caucasus events devoted to energy efficiency issues in buildings.
+ESIB and EEC co-organized Energy Efficiency Days in Georgia and elaborated joint South Caucasus events devoted to energy efficiency issues in buildings.
+More . . .

 MODEL Project